-Author has written 2 stories for Essay, and Fable.
+Author has written 1 story for Essay.

 Don’t tell me that I’m just a girl.